EvgenyZaryanov/EvgenyZaryanov/README.md

 * ✉️  You can contact me at [WhatsApp](https://wa.me/79055004952), [Telegram](https://t.me/Eugene_Zar).
 * 🧠  I'm using JavaScript, React, Vite, Node.js, Express, MongoDB etc.
 * 🤝  I'm open to collaborating on meaningful projects that could be useful for a wide audience.
-* ⚡  I'm fond of drawing, photography & videography, graphics and freezelight technique in my free time.
+* ⚡  I'm fond of drawing, photography & videography in my free time.
 I love sports, music and travel.
 In the old days, I sang in my rock band.
 Still keep the warm memories of it.

 ### Skills